I. Name and address of the party responsible

 Should the SSL or TLS encryption be activated, the data that you transmit to us can not be read by a third party

-XI.
+XIII.
 Rights of the persons concerned

 If your personal data are processed, you are a person concerned according to the GDPR and you have the following rights towards the responsible party: